-President Trump Wants to Fight the Freedom Caucus.
-5 Things to Know About the Group
+5 Things to Know About the House Freedom Caucus

 The Freedom Caucus played a role in former Republican House Speaker John Boehner's decision to retire in 2015, after the group continued to challenge his leadership.
 The caucus, which aimed to reduce government spending and oppose policies of the Obama Administration, threatened to shut down the government in 2015, vowing to oppose any spending measure that included funding for Planned Parenthood.

-But it's actions have also led to some departures.
+But its actions have also led to some departures.

 The group's tactics have proven to be too much for some members.
 Texas Rep. Ted Poe, one of the original members of the caucus, resigned from the group this week after the failure of the GOP health care bill, voicing disagreement with how the group handled negotiations.
 "No matter what changes were made, the goal post kept getting moved and then at the end of the day, ‘No’ was the answer," he told Fox & Friends.
 "And sometimes, you’re going to have to say yes."